16Bitt/kubemem/README.md

 * a failure percentage: When your RAM usage hits this threshold, kubemem will exit with a non-zero exit code, causing kubernetes to trigger a graceful kill of your pod.

-Kubemem will use the meminfo kernel interface to get memory info, and then use your options to either log or fail.
+Kubemem will use the sysinfo kernel interface to get memory info, and then use your options to either log or fail.

 ## Usage